 21. Twin gestation

-Horses rarely deliver twins: one half percent of all horse deliveries is mentioned as twins in the literature.
+Horses rarely deliver twins: one half percent of all horse deliveries described in the literature concerns twins.
 Still, when scanning breeding mares for an early gestation diagnosis within three weeks following conception, you do regularly come across twins.
 What happens during the following weeks inside the mare's uterus becomes evident by repeatedly ultrasound scanning.

 The functioning of a scanner is based on echography: ultrasound is emitted through a probe and the echoes of the ultrasound are subsequently picked up.
 This inaudible sound is reflected by the various types of tissue in the body in varying intensities.
 The echoes result in a shadow image on the monitor.
 The technique is safe for both the unborn embryo as well as for the mother animal.
 The very first ultrasound scanners to be used in veterinary practices were geared to applications used in hospitals.
 By way of illustration: the directions for use for a device that we purchased in 1987 stated: ‘The duration of the pregnancy can be determined by measuring the distance between the crown and the tail bone’.
 That is no horse talk.

 The child in the uterus of the mother-to-be is visible on the scanner when the probe is held against the belly.
 This is not possible in mares: the distance between the abdominal wall and the uterus is too great to be able to make a gestation diagnosis in that way.
 In order to get close enough to the uterus, the probe must be inserted in the mare’s rectum.
 The uterus is located in the pelvis directly beneath the rectum.
 If the mare is with young, then you can observe a small amniotic sac on the eighteenth day following the natural cover or artificial insemination.
 It is visible on screen as a small black ball around a centimetre in diameter.
 What you actually see is the fluid inside the sac.
 The embryo is still microscopically small and is therefore not visible on the monitor.